 Overview of Possible Insurance Coverage when Entering Germany:

-"Entering" Germany is the phase when visa waiver citizens settle down and those requiring a D Visa.
+"Entering" Germany is the phase when visa waiver citizens settle down and those requiring a D Visa to enter Germany and not yet having a residence permit.

 Status When Entering Germany